brianbarnett316/azuredatafactory/documentation/Azure Key Vault.md

    7. Click on **Review + Create**.
    8. Go back to your Azure Data Factory browser tab and click on the refresh button to the right of the **Azure key vault name** dropdown.
 You should now see your new key vault in the list.
 3. Select an existing Key Vault
+   1. Select the Key Vault name from the dropdown list.
-   1. Click on the **Grant Data Factory service managed identity access to your Azure Key Vault.** link.
+   2. Click on the **Grant Data Factory service managed identity access to your Azure Key Vault.** link.
-   2. This will navigate to your key vault's Access Policies screen to add the necessary access policy.
+   3. This will navigate to your key vault's Access Policies screen to add the necessary access policy.
-	  3. You can ignore Configure from template, Key permissions, Certificate permissions, and Authorized application.
+	  4. You can ignore Configure from template, Key permissions, Certificate permissions, and Authorized application.
-	  4. Secret permissions: **Get**
+	  5. Secret permissions: **Get**
-	  5. Select principal: Click on **None selected**.
+	  6. Select principal: Click on **None selected**.
 Search for the name of your Data Factory.
 Click on it then click on **Select**.
-	  6. Click on **Add**
+	  7. Click on **Add**
-	  7. Click on **Save** on the Access policies screen.
+	  8. Click on **Save** on the Access policies screen.
 4. Enter the Secret name you are going to use (e.g. profisee-rest-gateway-api-key).
 5. Navigate to your key vault to add the API Key as a secret.
    1. Click on **Secrets** in the left nav panel.